Physical Therapy Guide to Shoulder Labral Tear

 How Can a Physical Therapist Help?

 Education.
-Education is an important part of any physical therapy treatment plan.
+Education is an integral part of any physical therapy treatment plan.
 Your physical therapist will help you understand your injury, the reasons for modifying your activities, and the importance of doing your exercises to decrease your risk of future injury.

-Home-exercise program.
-A home-exercise program is an important companion to treatment in the physical therapy clinic.
+Home exercise program.
+A home exercise program is an important companion to treatment in the physical therapy clinic.
 Your physical therapist will identify the stretching and strengthening exercises that will help you steadily improve your shoulder function and meet your work, home, and activity goals.

 If Surgery Is Needed